Looking for Classic Car Values?

 One of the biggest challenges that sellers face is coming up with accurate classic car values.
 Casual car collectors and people without any experience in the automotive industry often have a difficult time accurately pricing their car.
 Sellers who don’t know what their cars are worth run the risk of overpricing their automobiles, or selling them for far less than they’re really worth.
 There are a number of different guides out there to help.
 Companies like Hagerty and NADA, as well as the Kelley Blue Book, are some of the entities valued by insurance companies and experienced car collectors for helping determine car prices.

-Finding the value of your classic car is no easy task.
-While various pricing books are great for getting an “overall” idea of your car’s worth, they aren’t completely accurate.
-There are a lot of things that go into determining the price of a classic car, making it impossible to standardize the appraisal process.
-If you want to know how much your car is worth with a higher level of accuracy, you’ll need to hire an appraiser who can give your car a thorough inspection.
-If you want to sell your classic car quickly for a fair price, you could also reach out to the Alex Manos team for assistance.
+Finding the true value of your classic is no easy task.
+While various pricing books can help get an “overall” idea of a car’s worth, they aren’t always accurate.
+There’s a lot of things that go into determining the price of a classic car, making it impossible to standardize the appraisal process.
+If you want to know how much your car is worth with a higher level of accuracy, you might need to hire an appraiser…

 Here’s a comparison of different valuation tools/services:

 The KBB started publishing in 1926 and is widely used by car sellers & buyers.
 Info comes primarily from auctions in the US.
 Other sources of pricing data are manufacturers, dealers, private sellers, and rentals.
 Their criteria include car condition, warranty, popularity, and local market conditions.
 Vehicle conditions are rated as excellent, good, fair, & poor.